 In cities, commuters on bicycles are now commonplace; marking a greener alternative as well as an enjoyable, convenient and healthier way to get from A to B. In major cities such as London, commuters see cycling as a refreshing alternative to busy tube stations and bus routes.

 The downside to commuting via bicycle is that accidents do happen, especially in large congested cities where drivers may be under pressure and not paying full attention to other road users.
 With the increase in bicycle commuters, accidents involving cyclists have also seen an increase.
 If you have suffered an accident whilst commuting on your bicycle, you may be entitled to make a bicycle injury compensation claim.

 Every year in the UK, over 16,000 cyclists are involved in road traffic accidents resulting in mild to moderate injuries, and more than an additional 2,000 are classed as very seriously injured.
 Regardless of the severity of your injury, being involved in a bicycle accident is a shocking experience that may take months or even years to recover from; if not physically, then psychologically.
-You should pursue bicycle injury compensation as soon as you can following an accident, progressing your potential claim with a reputable company.
+You should pursue bicycle injury compensation as soon as you can following an accident, progressing your potential bicycle injury compensation claim with a reputable law firm.

 - Careless driving

 If your bicycle accident fulfils the above criteria, we recommend you get in touch with Accident Advice Helpline right away in order to progress your right to make a claim and receive bicycle injury compensation.

 Accident Advice Helpline has an easy 30-second online tool to confirm your eligibility to claim.
 We also run a 24/7 helpline so you can make contact at any time, day or night – we know that accidents happen around the clock.